Ever walked into a room and asked yourself, “now, what was I going to do here?” If you’re like me, this may happen several times each week (or more!)

-The human brain is a nutritional powerhouse.
-It requires adequate amounts of food fuel everyday just to run properly.
+The human brain requires a lot of food fuel everyday just to run properly.
 Out of all the energy our body uses to function, our brain takes up about twenty percent!

 Nutrition Roadmaps for Better Brain Health

 The Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets are two eating patterns that are well known for reducing cardiovascular disease risk and improving quality of life in many individuals.
-New research indicates that people will also reap cognitive rewards when adhering to these types of eating patterns.
+Research indicates that people will also reap cognitive rewards when following these types of eating patterns.
 Executive functioning, language, and memory have all appeared to improve when participants follow a Mediterranean-style diet.
 One study showed that participants who strictly adhered to a combination of both the Mediterranean and the DASH diet were able to reduce their risk of developing Alzheimer’s disease by almost fifty percent!

 Top Brain-Boosting Foods to Include in Your Diet